anedanman/trust-me-setup/installers/tobii/README.md

 # Tobii eyetracker setup
 To set up the Tobii eyetracker, follow these steps:

 Run the `install.sh` script to install the necessary dependencies.
+Some of the tobii libraries might be not compatible with the latest python versions, in our case it is working with python 3.8.19.

 Edit constants in the `constants.py` file according to your setup.